kellyky/mastermind/README.md

 In your terminal, navigate to this directory and run `ruby play_the_game.rb`.
 Proceed as prompted.

 ## Features
-- Choose whether to make the code or break the code
+- Choose whether to make the code or break the code (or secret test mode)
   - If you are the code breaker: the computer sets the code and you do the fun part
   - If you are the code maker: watch the computer fail
-- Inputting a color not in the bank gets added to the bank
-- Test mode!
-The computer plays both parts.
-(Of course, this only tests the computer side of things 😆.
-I may revert this once I have test coverage in better shape)

-Not quite a feature - you can manually edit `play_the_game.rb` to set the number of guesses to something other than 12.
+  - In test mode, the computer plays both parts.
+Of course this doesn't automate the player portions.
+- You only need to type the first 3 letters of colors

 ### Coming Soon & Ideas:
-- accept first 3 letters of color - or something like that
-- validation of user input
 - add strategies for the computer as code_breaker
 - fix / finish specs

 ## Quirks & Bugs
-- Correct input only, please and thanks 😈
-  - When prompted for a 1 or 2, you need to enter 1 or 2
-  - When prompted for a color, stick to those in the color bank.
+N/a (I think) - except test coverage.
 Test coverage was started for a much earlier version.
 Needs reworking.